More Efficient Privacy Amplification with Less Random Seeds via Dual Universal Hash Function: Security of privacy amplification

 Since $\| (I_A \otimes \sigma_{E})^{-\frac{1}{2}} \rho_{A,E} (I_A \otimes \sigma_{E})^{-\frac{1}{2}} \| \ge \Tr \sigma_{E}^{-\frac{1}{2}} \rho_{A,E} \sigma_{E}^{-\frac{1}{2}} \rho_{A,E}$, we have

 Renner (and others) also introduced the $L_1$ distinguishability criteria for security of the secret random number $A$:

 where $\rho_{\mix,A}$ is the completely mixed state.
 This quantity can be regarded as the difference between the true state $\rho_{A,E}$ and the ideal state $\rho_{\mix,A} \otimes \rho_{E}$.
 It is known that the security criteria with respect to this quantity is universally composable \cite{R-K}.
+He also considered